YellowFromEgg/CV_Challenge/readme.txt

 ## Usage

 To run the application:
-- Execute `ChangeDetectionApp.mltbx` in MATLAB
+- Execute `ChangeDetectionApp.mlapp` in MATLAB
-- Dependencies and requirements will install automatically

 For usage guidance:
 - Check the `HELP` tab within the GUI once the app is running